cardmeister/cardmeister.github.io/README.md

 This project uses modern browser technologies, use the latest **Chrome or Firefox**

-Unlicense: This is free software released into the public domain
+**License:** Unlicense: This is free software released into the public domain - https://choosealicense.com/licenses/unlicense/

 <hr>